mittinatten/freesasa/doc/doxy_main.md

 @subsection Classification Specifying atomic radii and classes

-The type ::freesasa_classifier has function pointers to functions that take residue and atom names as argument (pairs such as "ALA"," CA "), and returns a radius or a class (polar, apolar, etc).
-The classifier can be passed to freesasa_structure_radius() to generate an array of atomic radii, which can then be used to calculate the SASA of the structure.
+The type ::freesasa_classifier has function pointers to functions that take residue and atom names as argument (pairs such as "ALA","CA"), and returns a radius or a class (polar, apolar, etc).
+The classifier can be passed to freesasa_structure_from_pdb(), freesasa_structure_array() or freesasa_structure_add_atom_wopt() to customize the radii assigned to atoms, which can then be used to calculate the SASA of the structure.
 It can also be used in freesasa_result_classify() to get the SASA integrated over the different classes of atoms, i.e. the SASA of all polar atoms, etc.

 Users of the API can provide their own classification by writing their own functions and providing them via a ::freesasa_classifier object.
 A